-Course title Business Planning and Controling Level of course first cycle Teaching method lecture Person responsible for the course Andra Zvirbule E-mail address to the person andra.zvirbule@llu.lv Course code (if applicable) WEKON-1-75-Z ECTS points 6 Semester winter/summer Language of instruction english Hours per week 2 Hours per semester 30 Objectives of the course performance analysis and control.
-The cou characterizing controlling points in enterpr rse covers all levels ams of different levels of plans and planning of business planning and the main scope is ling parameters analysis.
+1 Course title Business Planning and Controling Level of course second cycle Teaching method lecture Person responsible for the course Andra Zvirbule E-mail address to the person andra.zvirbule@llu.lv Course code (if applicable) WEKON-1-75-Z ECTS points 6 Semester winter/summer Language of instruction english Hours per week 2 Hours per semester 30 Objectives of the course The study subject's main concern is the conperformance analysis and control.
+The councharacterizing controlling points in enterprint rse covers all levels ams of different levels of plans and planning of business planning and the main scope is ling parameters analysis.
 Entry requirements There aren't any.
-Course contents Introduction to Planning and Strategic Planning Strategy and strategies- types of strategy for planning Macro Environment Factors effect to Planning Costs- Revenue controlling ABC XYZ analysis The business plan: an entrepreneurial tool Business strategy: The dimensions of Business Growth Entrepreneurship Analysis for Planning and Controlling Assessment methods lectures will be enriched with power point process.
-Seminars-/-exercises: In this part of the lea oresentations and the Irning activities, the marily to the analys involve in practical students will have the opportunity to actively is of case studies with the aim of linking theory • ching new ventures, Pearson/Prentice Hall,, 2010 Recommended 2. edited by David Smallbone, The theory and practice of entrepreneurship: frontiers in european entrepreneurship research/, Edward Elgar Pub.,, 2010 3.
-Birkinshaw, Julian M., Entrepreneurship in the Global Firm London, SAGE Publications Ltd., 2000 readings 4.
-Lumpkin, G. T., Katz, Jerome A., Entrepre ow to Connect Strategy and Action By:, eBook, Knowledge After completing the course student will have: • knowledge - students are able to demonstrate profound and extended knowledge and understandin of planning and controlling the use of companies and organizations; • skills - students can independently use theory and methods of planning and controlling approaches.
+Course contents Introduction to Planning and Strategic Planning Strategy and strategies- types of strategy for planning Macro Environment Factors effect to Planning Costs- Revenue controlling ABC XYZ analysis The business plan: an entrepreneurial tool Business strategy :The dimensions of Business Growth Entrepreneurship Analysis for Planning and Controlling Assessment methods Lectures: interactive teaching in order to engage students and stimulate their critical thinking.
+Conventional lectures will be enriched with power point presentations and the representatives from the practice.
+Seminars-/-exercises: In this part of the learning activities, the students will have the opportunity to actively · · ching new ventures, Pearson/Prentice Hall,, 2010 2. edited by David Smallbone, The theory and practice of entrepreneurship : frontiers in european entrepreneurship research/, Edward Elgar Pub.,, 2010 Recommended readings 3.
+Birkinshaw, Julian M., Entrepreneurship in the Global Firm London, SAGE Publications Ltd., 2000 4.
+Lumpkin, G. T., Katz, Jerome A., Entrepreneurial Strategic Processes., Amsterdam, 2007 5.
+Cumming, Phil, Management Systems for Sustainability : How to Connect Strategy and Action By:, eBook, 2013 Knowledge After completing the course student will have: • knowledge - students are able to demonstrate profound and extended knowledge and understanding of planning and controlling the use of companies and organizations; • skills - students can independently use theory and methods of planning and controlling approaches.
 Students are able to independently use the theory of planning and controlling issues.
 Students are able to independently perform the planning and use of controlling elements in the company; • competence - students are able to independently formulate and critically analyse problems in the field of planning and controlling, justify their decisions, and conduct an additional analysis if necessary.
-Skills As a result of the course the student should: understand the strategies for planning.
+Skills As a result of the course the student should d: understand the s trategies for planning.
 Other social competences As a result of the student - will be able to u se in practice the k nowledge gained in the field.